webstylestory/figolia/README.md

     DEBUG=*,-babel*,-firebase*,-algolia* node server.js

-This will enable all the main app debug output, without the insanely verbose debug info from babel, algolia and firebase.
+This will enable all the main app debug output, without the  verbose debug info from babel, algolia and firebase.

-This is equivalent to enabling all debug items in the app, *i.e.* :

-    DEBUG=main*,init* node server.js

 To shutdown all console output (quiet mode), you can use the following :